 Trichoderma powder to the rice.
 Close the bag again.
 Don’t squeeze the air out this time.
 Seal it with a rubber band at the top, not the Ziploc part.
 Let the bag naturally fill with air.
 Shake the bag and spread the fungi on all the rice.
 Create two sections of the bag.
 Pack the rice tightly again at the bottom, leaving the air at the top of the bag.

 - Take your needle and poke about 10 holes in the air-filled part of the bag.

 - Do this repeatedly with as many bags until all the rice is gone.

-- Place the bags in a clean area that is room temperature that is not too dark.
+- Place the bags in a clean area that is room temperature and that is not too dark.

-- Shake the bags again in two days, pack the rice down again and let sit for another 7 days.
+- Shake the bags again in two days, pack the rice down again, and let sit for another 7 days.

-- The fungi is ready to use.
+- The fungi are ready to use.
 It will remain usable for 3-4 weeks.
 The Trichoderma could be anywhere from dark green to light yellow to white.
 If it is healthy, it should smell vaguely like coconut sunscreen.

 Once you are ready to use your homemade fungi, dilute 1 kg of rice with 200 liters of water.
-Any unused fungi can go into your compost or simply placed in the trash.
+Any unused fungi can go into your compost or simply place in the trash.
 Be very careful to not spread any unwanted spores in your home or garden!

 The More You Know, The Better You Grow!

 By using Trichoderma in your grow, you are taking action to create a healthy root system and plants that are more resistant to pesky pathogens.
-It is all natural and saves you from having to resort to applying nasty chemicals.
+It is all-natural and saves you from having to resort to applying nasty chemicals.
 Once you find out how well it works for you, tell a friend about your new little fungi friends!